transcendentprogressivism/manifesto/README.md

 6. Haraway, Donna J. *A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century*.
 1985.
 7. Wilson, Peter Lamborn. *TAZ: The Temporary Autonomous Zone, Ontological Anarchy, Poetic Terrorism*.
 Autonomedia, 1991.
 8. Thiel, P. (2014). *Zero to One: Notes on Startups, or How to Build the Future*.
 Crown Business.

+Put away the pop culture references and turn your brain on.
+You know the way.

 ## Welcome to Transcendent Progressivism.
 In an era where technological advancements rapidly reshape every facet of our lives, humanity stands at a crossroads.
 The choices we make today will define our future as a species.
 Will we harness the power of technology to transcend our limitations and create a utopian society, or will we allow these advancements to exacerbate inequality and suffering?
 Transcendent Progressivism offers a vision for a future where humanity thrives through the ethical and strategic integration of cutting-edge technologies, social liberation, and anarchistic ideals.